-- Identifies risks, develops and evaluates risk management strategies to minimise the likelihood of significant consequences (such as injury or loss of life, major environmental damage, or significant economic loss) occurring in unusual or unexpected circumstances. - Identifies hazards and justifies relevant strategies and systems to reasonably assure public health and safety (including as appropriate to the discipline, safety in construction/fabrication, operation, maintenance, deconstruction/disposal, failing-safe and occupational health and safety). - Identifies and justifies specific actions required for environmental protection in the event of failure. - Advanced student project work involves students developing sustainable design solutions.
+Identifies risks, develops and evaluates risk management ٠ strategies to minimise the likelihood of significant consequences (such as injury or loss of life, major environmental damage, or significant economic loss) occurring in unusual or unexpected circumstances.
+Identifies hazards and justifies relevant strategies and ٠ systems to reasonably assure public health and safety (including as appropriate to the discipline, safety in construction/fabrication, operation, maintenance, deconstruction/disposal, failing-safe and occupational health and safety).
+Identifies and justifies specific actions required for . environmental protection in the event of failure. .
+Advanced student project work involves students developing sustainable design solutions.
+WA7: Ethics National and international laws As above in WA2.
+Apply ethical principles and commit to professional ethics and Adherence to national and international law represents a norms of engineering practice and adhere to relevant national baseline requirement for engineering practice and the change to WA7 makes this explicit. and international laws.
+Demonstrate an understanding of the need for diversity and inclusion (WK9) New WK9 Underpinning knowledge drawn from: The inclusion of specific expectations around diversity and WK9: Ethics, inclusive behaviour and conduct.
+Knowledge of inclusion and the new WK 9 represent a broadened view of professional ethics and societal norms.
+In a NZ context, this professional ethics, responsibilities, and norms of engineering practice.
+Awareness of the need for diversity by reason of broader representation of ethics should also be reflected in ethnicity, gender, age, physical ability etc. with mutual understanding of obligations to Māori. understanding and respect, and of inclusive attitudes Ethics is something instilled as well as taught.
+SAB acknowledges that many approaches are possible, and they can also vary based on the discipline taught.
+However, SAB indicators of attainment)

-WA7: Ethics:

-Apply ethical principles and commit to professional ethics and norms of engineering practice and adhere to relevant national and international laws.
-Demonstrate an understanding of the need for diversity and inclusion (WK9)

-WK9: Ethics, inclusive behaviour and conduct.
-Knowledge of professional ethics, responsibilities, and norms of engineering practice.
-Awareness of the need for diversity by reason of ethnicity, gender, age, physical ability etc. with mutual understanding and respect, and of inclusive attitudes